HATFIELD, England, May 13, 2014 /PRNewswire/ --

-Fycompa® (perampanel), the first in an entirely new class of treatment for uncontrolled partial-onset seizures (the most common form of epilepsy) is approved in Israel.
-The new therapy is indicated as an adjunctive treatment for partial-onset seizures, with or without secondary generalised seizures, in people with epilepsy aged 12 years and older.
-In Israel, perampanel will be launched and marketed by Megapharm, Eisai's local CNS partner.
+Fycompa® (perampanel), the first in an entirely new class of treatment for partial onset seizures (the most common form of epilepsy), launches today in the Netherlands.
+The new therapy is indicated for the adjunctive treatment of partial-onset seizures, with or without secondarily generalised seizures, in patients with epilepsy aged 12 years and older.

-Perampanel is the first and only licensed anti-epileptic drug (AED) to selectively target AMPA receptors, a protein in the brain which plays a critical role in causing seizures.
+Perampanel is the only licensed anti-epileptic drug (AED) to selectively target AMPA receptors, a protein in the brain which plays a critical role in the spread of seizures.
 This mechanism of action is different to other, currently available AEDs.
 In addition, perampanel has the added benefit of convenient, once-daily dosing at bedtime and, significantly, is the only new-generation partial epilepsy treatment approved to treat adolescents with epilepsy from launch.

-The approval of perampanel in Israel was based on three global pivotal Phase III studies involving 1,478 subjects.
-These randomised, double-blind, placebo-controlled and dose-escalated studies showed consistent results in the efficacyand tolerability of perampanel as an adjunctive therapy in people with partial-onset seizures (with or without secondary generalisations).,, The most commonly reported adverse events were dizziness, somnolence, fatigue, headache, falls, irritability and ataxia.,,
+Perampanel's reimbursement approval in the Netherlands is based on three randomised, double-blind, placebo-controlled and dose-escalated global pivotal Phase III studies (304, 305, 306) and an open-label extension study (307).
+The three global pivotal studies show consistent results in the efficacy and tolerability of perampanel as an adjunctive therapy in people with partial onset seizures, with or without secondary generalisation.,, The most commonly reported adverse events were dizziness, somnolence, fatigue, headache, falls, irritability and ataxia.,, Results from the open-label extension study also demonstrate perampanel's efficacy and favorable tolerability profile over the longer term.

 Notes to Editors